 For these reasons, people tend to feel more comfortable with paper receipts

-Stuck in spam
+3. Stuck in spam

-Sometimes, digital receipts can fall into customers’ spam or junk inbox, resulting in a “no-show.”
 Additionally, if invoices are sent to your email, you can easily miss a payment if you check your email infrequently.

 An easy fix is that once you find your receipt, you can go into your email setting to make sure that you’re able to receive emails from a specific person or business.

-How to create a digital receipt?
+How does one create a digital receipt?

-There are plenty of digital receipt creation softwares, such as Wave or Skynova, that have receipt templates for you to use.
-All you need to do is to gather and input the following business information:
+All you need to do is to gather and input the following information:

 • Business logo